semantic-flow/sflo/documentation/concept.mesh.resource.element.snapshot-distribution.md

 ## Distribution Filenaming

-- [[concept.mesh.resource.element.flow.metadata]]s have their distributions named with "_meta"
+- [[concept.mesh.resource.element.flow.node-metadata]]s have their distributions named with "_meta"
-- [[concept.mesh.resource.element.flow.config.operational]] and [[concept.mesh.resource.element.flow.config.inheritable]] have their distribution named with "_config" and "_inheritable-config"
+- [[concept.mesh.resource.element.flow.node-config.operational]] and [[concept.mesh.resource.element.flow.node-config.inheritable]] have their distribution named with "_config" and "_inheritable-config"
 - [[concept.mesh.resource.element.flow.data]] distributions use the node slug as the base filename (no "_data" suffix):

 ### Versioned Filenaming